 • Protein is Key: Neurotransmitters need protein to function.
 A high-protein snack around 3 PM can soften the landing.

 • Scheduled Unmasking: If you have been masking at work all day, your battery is drained.
 Autistic burnout often hits hardest in the evening.
-Give yourself permission to be non-verbal or engage in solitary special interests immediately after work to recharge.
+Give yourself permission to be non-verbal or engage in solitary special interests immediately after work.

 FAQ: Is it Laziness or Executive Dysfunction?